 Open the Bulk Mockup plugin and input all three folder locations.
 Ensure the video export settings are correct and click “Start Generating”.
 Your table card video mockups will be ready in no time.

-That’s all.
-You are ready to batch-replace smart object layers to create multiple mockups at a time.
+That’s it!
+You’re now ready to batch-replace Smart Object layers and create multiple mockups at a time with minimal effort.